matthewmartin117/matthewmartin117.github.io/project/weekly-updates.md

 Goals for Week 6: Next, I will focus on deploying the Dockerized app to AWS using Elastic Beanstalk or ECS.
 I plan to ensure the database connectivity still works, set up basic monitoring, and use S3 for storing static files or backups.
 I will also update my README to include AWS deployment instructions so others can run and test the project easily.

+## Week 9
+- [ ] Created an updated .yml configuration file specifically for AWS deployment.

+- [ ] Deployed the containerized application to AWS Elastic Beanstalk.

+- [ ] Configured the multi-container setup to pass AWS health checks successfully.

+- [ ] Updated the README to include specific deployment instructions for AWS.

+- [ ] Integrated Amazon S3 to store static files, backups, and sample data.

+### Reflection:
+Last week I attempted to learn what I could about AWS.
+I decided to go with the strategy of deploying a multi-container Docker application using Elastic Beanstalk.
+To do this, I had to upload my Docker Image to the Elastic Container Repository and enable IAM security configurations.
+I spent the majority of my time debugging deployment errors—struggling with .zip file configurations, .yml version mismatches, and IAM permissions.
+The deployed instance initially failed health checks because my security settings blocked endpoint access, requiring me to create a specific "health check" endpoint.
+After 26 versions and much frustration, I finally got it working!

+Goals for Week 10: Now that the cloud aspect is mostly complete, I will focus on building the machine learning classifier service using NLP concepts.
+I plan to load a HuggingFace model for PHI detection, create a REST endpoint for the NLP microservice, write unit tests, and ensure integration with the Patient & ClinicalNote models.

+## Week 10
+[ ] Researched HuggingFace models for PII classifying (Named Entity Recognition) and selected ab-ai/pii_model.

+[ ] Implemented a prototype redaction service in Google Colab to redact PII from text strings.

+[ ] Refactored the Colab implementation into a local FastAPI microservice within the VSCode project.

+[ ] Integrated the microservice into the Java application, allowing the ClinicalNote creation operation to call the redaction service automatically.

+### Reflection:
+This week was really fun because I got to apply NLP concepts in a deployed modality rather than just running Python code in Colab.
+Writing actual NLP-powered services in a development environment presented new challenges, such as configuring the environment to use my HuggingFace token and ensuring the lack of a GPU wouldn't throttle performance.
+The source of most confusion has been on the DevOps side—managing three separate .yml files (local, Docker/Postgres, and AWS) with different URLs and properties has required significant troubleshooting.

+Goals for Week 11: I will finalize the microservice and move towards full integration.
+I plan to use Pytest for the phi_redactor, write JUnit and Mockito tests for the Java service, and repackage the project using Maven to run a full multi-container test.
+Finally, I aim to redeploy the project with the added NLP service to Elastic Beanstalk.

+## Week 11
+- [ ] Finalized the NLP microservice and implemented testing protocols at each application level.

+- [ ] Wrote Pytest scripts to simulate HTTP requests and test the microservice in isolation.

+- [ ] Verified that the Java service correctly receives and deserializes JSON from the Python service.

+- [ ] Conducted end-to-end testing using Postman to ensure the platform performs as expected when deployed on AWS.

+### Reflection:
+I noticed that as the complexity of the application grows, it takes significantly longer to thoroughly test everything.
+I now have to test the microservice in isolation, then the Java integration, and finally the full AWS deployment via Postman.
+Balancing this work with three job interviews in two days made productivity difficult, but I managed to finish the core NLP service integration.

+Goals for Week 12: I decided to add a CI/CD pipeline using Github Actions to demonstrate DevOps skills to potential employers.
+I will also construct a Postman collection to visualize the project flow (replacing a full frontend) and focus on improving documentation, error handling, and input validation to surface root causes of errors more clearly.

+## Week 12
+- [ ] Set up an automation testing framework using Github Actions to run Python tests on every push.

+- [ ] Configured environment secrets to securely pass the HuggingFace token to the CI/CD pipeline.

+- [ ] Created a comprehensive Postman collection to demonstrate the full app workflow (Login -> Create Patient/Samples/Notes -> Redaction -> Deletion).

+- [ ] Verified regression testing: ensured that new features didn't break the existing NLP classifier.

+Reflection:
+This class has been great.
+Every time I start a project it usually fizzles out, but seeing everyone else's progress inspired me to deliver something I can be proud of.
+Completing this project has shown me how far I've come, allowing me to apply multiple technologies like Spring, AWS, Github Actions, and FastAPI—many of which I wasn't familiar with before.
+The most valuable thing I learned in CSPB is the ability to learn and apply new technologies as they evolve.

+Goals for Final Submission: I need to finalize error handling to keep users on the "happy path," create a thorough README with instructions for all deployment types (local, Docker, AWS), create a metrics table for the NLP classifier (latency, precision, recall, F-1), and record the final demo video.